 Students within the Homeland Security and Criminal Justice Institute can receive in-person and virtual tutoring.
 Tutors are here to offer you guidance and tips on forming better study habits, improved note-taking, organizing your notes, better test-taking strategies or acing that research paper.
 The best part: they are specialists in the fields of criminal justice and homeland security!
 To sign up, complete the Coaching and Tutoring Interest Form.

-Legal studies students can receive in-person tutoring in Careers Center Room 313 Tuesdays through Thursdays from 9 to 11 a.m.
-Students can receive virtual tutoring Mondays and Wednesdays from noon to 2 p.m.
-Email Professor Bachkosky for directions on how to access virtual tutoring.
+Legal Studies students can receive in-person tutoring in Careers Center Room 313 on Tuesdays and Thursdays from 9 to 11 a.m. and 12:30 to 2:30 p.m. or drop in virtually via Zoom by appointment.

-Students enrolled in developmental math courses can receive math assistance Mondays through Thursdays from 8 a.m. to 7 p.m. and Fridays from 8 a.m. to 3 p.m. in Careers Center Room 190.
+Students enrolled in developmental math courses through College Algebra (MAT-137) can receive math assistance Mondays and Tuesdays from 8 a.m. to 7 p.m., Wednesdays and Thursdays from 8 a.m. to 8 p.m. and Fridays from 8 a.m. to 3 p.m. in Careers Center Room 190.

-Students also may work with a peer tutor by clicking on the orange Request A Tutor button.
-You'll be matched with a one-on-one tutor.
+Students also may work with a peer tutor by completing the Request a Tutor form.
+Students will be matched with a tutor by email to schedule tutoring sessions.

 Follow the instructions below on how to enroll in the Virtual Math Tutoring Center.